influxdata/docs-v2/content/v2.0/query-data/common-queries/median.md

 The examples below use the [example data variable](/v2.0/query-data/common-queries/#example-data-variable).
 {{% /note %}}

-## Query the value that represents the median
+## Find the value that represents the median
 Use the default method, `"estimate_tdigest"`, to return all rows in a table that contain values in the 50th percentile of data in the table.